 How do they compare to cash investments?

-A quick glance at national interest rates shows that you could get anywhere from 2.3% in a money market account to 2.9% for a two year CD (certificate of deposit), or 3.2% for a 5-year CD (Bankrate Figures, as of May 2019).
+A quick glance at national interest rates shows an average rate of 0.55% for money market accounts.
+The average interest rate for a three-year CD (certificate of deposit) is 0.59%, and 0.77% for a 5-year CD (Bankrate Figures, as of November 2021).